The bodies of a kidnapped family of 4 are found in rural California, a day after a suspect is detained

 The suspect attempted suicide sometime before he was taken into custody, and he has been receiving medical attention, Warnke said.

-Warnke did not say how the family was killed, adding that it appears they were killed before the sheriff's department was notified Monday that the family was missing.
+Warnke did not say how the family was slain.
+He said it appears they were killed where they were found, and killed before the sheriff's department was notified Monday that the family was missing.

 The person in custody is the main suspect in the killings, though investigators believe others may have been involved, according to Warnke, who did not elaborate on the extent of that involvement.